 Curriculum Vitae of Prof. Dr.-Ing.
 Peter Liggesmeyer

-Since 2015, Prof. Dr.-Ing. habil.
-Peter Liggesmeyer has been the Executive Director of the Fraunhofer Institute for Experimental Software Engineering IESE in Kaiserslautern.
-Since 2004, he has been holding the chair of Software Engineering: Dependability in the Department of Computer Science at the University of Kaiserslautern, and since 2014 he has been managing the affairs of the Gesellschaft für Informatik (GI e.V., German Informatics Society) as its President, since the beginning of 2016 in his second term.
+Prof. Dr.-Ing. habil.
+Peter Liggesmeyer is the Director of the Fraunhofer Institute for Experimental Software Engineering IESE in Kaiserslautern and has been holding the chair of Software Engineering: Dependability in the Department of Computer Science at the University of Kaiserslautern since 2004.
+Since 2017, he has been in charge of the Innovation Center ENARIS®, a joint institution of Fraunhofer IESE and Fraunhofer ESK.
+From 2014 to 2017, he managed the affairs of the Gesellschaft für Informatik (GI e.V., German Informatics Society) as its President.
 He is the founder of the Fraunhofer Alliance Embedded Systems, whose speaker he was from 2010 to 2013.
 From 2004 until 2014, Prof. Liggesmeyer was the Scientific Director of Fraunhofer IESE.

 Further stages of his career included setting up a competence center on “Safety Analysis and Risk Management” in the Central Department of Research and Development of Siemens AG, Munich (1993 to 2000).
 From 1988 to 1993, he was a researcher at the Chair of Software Technology in the Department of Electrical Engineering at Ruhr University Bochum, where he held regular teaching assignments from 1993 to 2000.
 Other teaching assignments took him to the Technical Universities of Munich and Ilmenau, and to Friedrich Schiller University Jena.
 He turned down the offer of a professorship at the Technical University of Ilmenau in 1999.